 Glad you asked.
-Forecasts are expressions of expected sales revenue.
+Forecasts are expressions of expected sales.
 They help sales teams predict and plan their sales cycle from pipeline to closed sales, and to manage sales expectations throughout the company.

 - Best Case

-Forecast users can view their own amounts or amounts of others below them in the forecasts hierarchy.
+Users can view their own forecasts or forecasts of others below them in the forecasts hierarchy.
 They can view quotas and quota attainment information.
 And they can change many aspects of the forecasts page display, such as the currency and the time period.

 Let’s Turn It On